Effective project management

 The Agile Policy Playbook provides more information on applying agile techniques to taskforces and projects.

-Alternatively, you may prefer to apply traditional project management approaches, including frameworks like Prince2 and PMBOK; these follow a linear process from start to finish.
-Governed by a detailed project plan, these approaches are often described as ‘waterfall’ because of the sequential phases that work passes through before reaching final status, compared to the ‘iterative’ approach of agile, where the final product is worked on throughout the project lifecycle.
+Alternatively, you may prefer to apply traditional project management approaches that follow a linear process from start to finish.
+Traditional project methods are often described as “waterfall” because of the sequential phases that work passes through before reaching final status, compared to the ‘iterative’ approach of agile, where the final product is worked on throughout the project lifecycle.
 Traditional project management approaches can provide a greater degree of confidence in the final deliverable, as the entire project is planned upfront with limited scope for changing requirements; the downside is that later stages can’t begin until those preceding it are completed, which can make it difficult to rectify issues if they arise, or if the direction of the project needs to change.

 Which approach should I use?